Wallachian military forces: 16th–17th centuries

 During his four reigns as Voivode between 1522 and 1529, Radu of Afumați fought in 20 battles with Ottoman-supported pretenders to the throne such as Vladislav III and Mehmed Bey.
 He won an important victory against Mehmed Bey at Grumazi.
 Forced out of the country in a new campaign launched by Mehmed, Radu gained support from John Zápolya, the Voivode of Transylvania, and defeated the pretender in the autumn of 1522.

 The army of Radu Paisie participated in the Ottoman expedition in Hungary under the command of Ban Șerban of Izvorani.
 In 1538, the Voivode himself led a 3,000-strong army in support of the invasion of Moldavia against Petru Rareș.
 To better equip his army with cannons for an upcoming anti-Ottoman offensive, Voivode Petru Cercel established a bronze cannon foundry in Târgoviște.
 The foundry, organized with the help of Venetian craftsmen, functioned until the end of his reign.

 Voivode Michael the Brave carried out several successful campaigns.
-In 1594, he captured several Turkish forts along the Danube and won at the Battle of Călugăreni a year later.
-With new support from Transylvania, Michael launched another offensive against the Ottomans in the summer of 1595, continuing with his attacks as far as Adrianopole.
+In 1594, he captured several Turkish forts along the Danube, defeating a Tatar army at Șerpătești, then burning Ruse in January 1595 and capturing Brăila in March.
+During the raids, his soldiers reached as far as Razgrad, which led to rumors that his army had reached Adrianopole.
+In the summer of 1595, he won at the Battle of Călugăreni, and, with new support from Transylvania, Michael secured another victory at Giurgiu.
 His anti-Ottoman campaigns lasted until 1599.
 After the peace with the Ottomans, Michael then attacked Transylvania and disposed of Andrew Báthory following the Battle of Șelimbăr.
-His last victory came at the Battle of Guruslău against Sigismund Báthory in 1601.
+His last victory came in 1601, at the Battle of Guruslău against Sigismund Báthory.

 Besides the local troops of roșii, călărași, and dorobanți, Michael's armies were composed of various mercenaries including cossacks, Székelys, Serbs, Moldavians, and Germans.
 Over the course of his reign their number increased, and by 1598 there were over 13,000 mercenaries.